ranacseruet/like-fb/readme.txt

 1. Like Fb and google+ button in a post.
 2. Administration area and use settings option to customize the popup delay, facebook page and other option.
 3. Output of the Facebook Popup Like box on page load.
+4. Disable/Enable the plugin on post edit page.
+5. Add urls in exclude list of pages/posts.

 == Changelog ==

+= 2.2 =
+* New Feature: Disable Like-FB on specific post/pages.(use checkbox option on each post/page edit page or add url on advance settings page)
+* Minor changes/enhancements.

+= 2.1.5 =
+* Mobile View Enhancement.

+= 2.1.4 =
+* Version Update.

 = 2.1.3 =
 * Popup box enhancements.